Secukinumab

 Stopping secukinumab

-If secukinumab treatment is stopped or delayed there is a risk that your condition will get worse again.
-Continue with your treatment unless advised by your rheumatologist or unless side effects develop (see Side effects).
+If you stop or delay your secukinumab treatment, your condition may get worse.
+Keep on your treatment unless your rheumatologist tells you to stop or unless you get side effects (see Side effects).

 If you stop secukinumab for any reason, you must contact your rheumatologist.
-Failure to do so may mean that your treatment may no longer be funded.
+If you don’t, your treatment may no longer be subsidised by Medicare.

 How will you be checked while on secukinumab?

-Secukinumab will only be given if your disease is active and if standard treatments have not worked.
+• Secukinumab can only be given if your disease is active and usual treatments have not worked.

 How is secukinumab given?

-Secukinumab is injected just under the skin of the thigh or abdomen.
-It is best to avoid (if possible) any areas of skin involved with psoriasis.
-The prefilled autoinjector or syringe should be taken out of refrigerator 15-30 minutes before injecting to allow it to reach room temperature.
+Secukinumab is injected just under the skin of the thigh or belly.
+It is best to avoid (if possible) any areas of skin affected by psoriasis.
+The prefilled autoinjector or syringe should be taken out of fridge 30 minutes before injecting so it can reach room temperature.
 Do not shake or freeze it.
 It can be injected by your doctor, nurse, carer, or by you.
 If injecting yourself, be sure to follow the detailed instructions carefully to ensure the best response.
 It is important to change the injection site each time.

 What is the dosage?

-Secukinumab is a solution for injection that comes in a pre-filled syringe or pen.
-Each pre-filled pen contains 150mg of secukinumab.
-In psoriatic arthritis and axial spondyloarthritis, the usual dose of secukinumab is 150mg (the contents of one pre-filled pen) or 300mg (two pens at a time) injected each week for the first 5 weeks of treatment, then once a month after that.
+Secukinumab comes in a pre-filled syringe or pen which has 150mg of medicine.
+In psoriatic arthritis and axial spondyloarthritis, the usual dose of secukinumab is 150mg (the contents of one pre-filled pen) or 300mg (two pens at a time) injected each week for the first 5 weeks of treatment, then once every 4 weeks after that.

 Can other arthritis medicines be taken with secukinumab?